hamtana/cosc349-assignment2/README.md

 1. Navigate to the AWS console and search for Simple Notification Service.
 2. Click on the topics tab and click on registrations
 3. Subscribe to the topic by entering your email address and clicking subscribe.
-4. Any new users will now be sent through to your email address.
+4. Any new managers will now be sent through to your email address.

 ### Using the Request & Management Service